TotalMiner/totalminer.github.io/lua/functions/sound/remove_sound.md

 ## remove_sound

-Remove a sound from a voxel position.
+Remove a sound from a map point.

 ___